 Any improvements that must be used in conjunction with others for best effectiveness will be noted in the text.

-Entryway Security Upgrades and Procedures by Category
+Entryway Security Upgrades and Procedures

 - ALWAYS LOCK YOUR DOORS!
 All doors stay locked and bolted unless you are opening them.
 No exceptions.
 Hard to believe this is still advice that must be given in 2018, but alas…